 Applicants to The Tobin College of Business Graduate programs will automatically be considered for GMAT/GRE waivers.
 Applications with a GPA below 3.25 may be strengthened by submitting a GMAT/GRE score.

 For additional information, please contact the faculty program director:

-The MS GME prepares you to found or join an entrepreneurial enterprise or pursue a career in management at global corporations, NGOs, and not-for-profits.
+The M.S.
+GME prepares you to launch or join an entrepreneurial enterprise or pursue a career in management at a global corporation, NGO, or not-for-profit organization.
 Potential career options for graduates from this program include:

 The Peter J. Tobin College of Business

 Queens, NY 11439

 Explore opportunities at St. John's with our pathway generator.

 The Mission of the Associate in Science Degree Program in Business Administration offered by the Division of Administration and Economics is to provide an excellent education in introductory business administration.

 A career-focused program that gives students a strong foundation in a full spectrum of business disciplines.

 In this Bachelor of Science program, students majoring in business-related law learn about the legal framework for the successful operation of organizations in our economy and the social, ethical, and economic forces that shape those laws.